-Newland Chase provides clients with a deep expertise in all areas of Egyptian Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of Egyptian Immigration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in Egypt and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 The most common occupation for expats working in Egypt is teaching, both in private schools and English language schools while volunteers and NGO employees constitute another substantial section of the expat community.
 Other industries that attract foreign workers are oil & gas, media, as well as an emerging IT industry.
 As Egypt’s largest city, Cairo offers expats the most employment opportunities to foreigners.

 The work permit is the standard corporate immigration process for high-level managers and highly skilled staff.

 Note that Work permits are limited under a quota scheme, whereby no more than 10% of the total workforce may be made up of foreign nationals.